 Jidoka is not limited to any specific development IDE.
 Robots can be built using the developer’s usual IDE (Eclipse, Netbeans, etc.).

 Once we have developed the robot, we deploy it on a Maven code repository, allowing earlier versions to be used if necessary.

-Robots can be either developed on the machine where the robots are to be executed or on any other physical or virtual node or machine.
+Robots can be either developed on the machine where the client node is executed or on any other physical or virtual node or machine.
 In both cases, the developer can connect the Java debugger to the node where the robot being developed is located, or insert breakpoints as if it were a standard Java application.

 Jidoka supports integration in other ecosystems, for example, with advanced analytics or artificial intelligence applications.
 Through the API REST, a user can execute a robot, measure the results of the execution, obtain the artifacts and files generated by the robot and, through the actions and events system, notify other users of events, or even launch a robot in response.